ahmadalizarei/ocr-persian-mobile-number/readme.md

 Extract Persian mobile numbers from pictures.
-Responsive
+Responsive,
-Include server and client-side
+Include server and client-side,
-OCR using tesseract
+OCR using tesseract,
 Optimized for Persian numbers